IS-ENES-Data/Climate-data-analysis-service/notebooks/hands-on_excercises/README.md

 ### `1_hands-on_find_data_intake.ipynb`

-- Search for an appropriate list of datasets.
+- Search for an appropriate list of data files.
 The datasets should contain the variables `tasmin` on a daily basis.
 - Save your selection as .csv file, so it can be used by another notebook.

 # Excercise 2